Kalamart1/OBS_Control_API/README.md

         - Start recording
         - Stop recording
         - Toggle recording
-    - do you want a haptic feedback every time the recording state changes?
-This includes:
+    - what duration do you want for the haptic feedback every time the recording state changes (Set to 0 to disable)?
+This includes the following events:
         - recording started
         - recording stopping
         - replay buffer saved